-Here are some of the program staff that students and teachers will work with during their trip.
+Here are some of the program staff that students, teachers and families will work with during their trip.

 Camp Director Karyn Bonner is originally from Edinburgh, Scotland, and has been working with College Settlement for over 30 years.
 Karyn has two teenage children, Rob and Rosie who also love spending time enjoying nature outdoors.
 After graduating college in Edinburgh and quickly realizing a career illustrating natural history was not as much fun as actually being teaching about it, Karyn left the art world behind and instead worked with experiential/environmental education programs all over the USA.
 College Settlement has always been her favorite place in the world, and where her favorite teachers, kids, bugs, ponds and creeks are!
 Her hobbies include photography, art, mud runs, anything camp-related, and most of all, being a “mum.”